STEMinar series about the inside story of the Massachusetts robotics industry

-Come hear from these leaders and learn about their stories in our new virtual seminar series.
-Starting May 20, 2020 we present a STEM-focused, family-friendly webinar about the opportunities in robotics in Massachusetts.
-We’ll hear from the world’s leading roboticists and give you an opportunity to ask them what the future of robotics looks like.
-Please join us as we explore Robot Stories, right here in the hub of robotics.
+Stories from these leaders in our seminar series help inspire students to enter the field of technology and robotics.
+This STEM-focused, family-friendly webinar about the opportunities in robotics in Massachusetts focused on some of the world’s leading roboticists gives students and future innovators the opportunity to ask them what the future of robotics looks like.
+Please watch the recordings of our Robot Stories series, from innovators who are right here in the hub of robotics.

 May 20th, 3:00 p.m.

 Laurie Leshin, President of Worcester Polytechnic Institute: Laurie has sent robots to Mars, overseen NASA’s largest science center, and even has a piece of the solar system named after her.
 Cool.
 She now oversees WPI, offering the first undergraduate program in robotics.
 Learn how robotics is being taught and the many career paths you can pursue with a robotics degree.

 Laurie Leshin was interviewed by Glaydson Pires, a junior at the Dearborn STEM Academy in Roxbury.

 May 27th, 3:00 p.m.

 How to build and run a successful robotics company

 Colin Angle, CEO and cofounder of iRobot: iRobot has hit the home run of robotics with its robotic vacuum, but it didn’t start out building robots for the home.
 Learn the story of iRobot’s many different robot ideas before they developed the Roomba, and what Colin sees for humans and robots in the future.